UCLA School of Dentistry

 The UCLA School of Dentistry is the dental school of the University of California, Los Angeles (UCLA) located in the Center for Health Sciences building in the Westwood neighborhood of Los Angeles, California, United States.
 The school has several educational and training programs, conducts oral and dental health research, and offers affordable dental care at three locations: Westwood, Venice, and Inglewood.
 The school also participates in several outreach endeavors, including numerous health fairs during the year, STEM pipeline programs and provides dental care for underserved populations in the region.
 The School of Dentistry is considered among the nation's best research-intensive dental schools.

 In 2014 alone, new faculty grants and contracts awarded totaled nearly $20 million from the National Institutes of Health and other funding agencies.
 The school enrolls, on average, 88 doctoral candidates per year.
 Additionally, 20 foreign trained dentists are added to each class at the beginning of the third year.
 Accepted students have highly competitive grade point averages and dental admission test scores.
 Out of all 62 US dental schools for 2016, UCLA's average matriculant DAT score of 23 ranks second in the nation - behind Harvard and tied with Columbia.
 UCLA School of Dentistry's average GPA of 3.77 ranks second.

 History

 The UCLA School of Dentistry was established in 1964 in response to the need for an additional public school of dentistry in the greater Los Angeles area.
 The Class of 1968 was the first graduating class, with 28 Doctor of Dental Surgery (DDS) degrees awarded.
 Over time, the school has grown and transformed.
 One aspect that is very different is the student body's demographics.
 The first class had only one female student.
 In the 1970s, the administration pushed to diversify the student body.
 Today, the class is roughly 50 percent male and 50 percent female.

 Academic divisions

-The UCLA School of Dentistry is organized into six academic divisions, of which four have been organized into 14 sections.
+The UCLA School of Dentistry is organized into four academic divisions.